ontodev/robot/docs/expand.md

 ## Overview

-Some logical patterns in OWL are cumbersome to maintain by hand; shortuct annotation properties ("macros") can be used as an editor's representation which are automatically expanded to more complex axioms.
+Some logical patterns in OWL are cumbersome to maintain by hand; shortcut annotation properties ("macros") can be used as an editor's representation which are automatically expanded to more complex axioms.

 For example, an ontology may include the notion of "part disjointness", i.e., nothing with a 'part of' relationship